rbiasini/imo-2021/problem1.md

 }
 ```

-Note that if the consecutive numbers were even-odd-even, the system would have no solution in the integer domain.
+Note that if the consecutive numbers were even-odd-even, the system above would have no solution in the integer domain.
 Through linear combinations of the equations of the linear system, we can rewrite it as:

 ```